patricklafrance/wmfnext-shell/README.md

 You'll probably notice that the remote pages goes to the 404 pages!
 What's going on?!

 ### Re-render the host application after remote modules registration

+> **Note**
+>
+> You might not need this if your host application is using Redux and you update the store once the bootstrapping is completed.

 The issue is that the host application finish rendering **before** the remote module is registered.
 Therefore, only the host application routes are rendered.